Finite-time effects on a first-order irreversible phase transition

-In reference \cite{albanoSTD}, using the {\it short-time dynamics} technique, the spinodal pressure $p_{sp}=0.52675\pm0.00005$ has been obtained with lattice sizes up to $L=512$.
-Also, in reference \cite{daSilva2016}, using the $r$-coefficient method, the spinodal pressure $p_{sp}=0.52738\pm0.00014$ has been found.
-This latter value is slightly above our estimated pressure.
-This difference may be due to size effects seen in \cite{daSilva2016}.
-This reported value was obtained for a lattice of rather modest size ($L=320$), and the extrapolation to infinite size has not been done.
+In reference \cite{albanoSTD}, using the {\it short-time dynamics} technique, the value for the spinodal pressure $p_{sp}=0.52675\pm0.00005$ has been obtained with lattice sizes up to $L=512$.
+Also, in reference \cite{daSilva2016}, using the $r$-coefficient method, the value $p_{sp}=0.52738\pm0.00014$ has been found, which is slightly above our estimated pressure.
+This difference may be due to size effects observed in \cite{daSilva2016}, since the reported value was obtained for a lattice of rather modest size ($L=320$), and the extrapolation to infinite size has not been done.
 In contrast, our estimated pressure, as discussed above, is determined in the thermodynamic limit.
-Finally, in reference \cite{ccpnos2}, the spinodal point has been determined using the {\it dynamic} constant-coverage ensemble, the spinodal point was identified as the point where the condition $dp_{CO}/d\theta_{CO}\equiv0$ is satisfied.
+Finally, in reference \cite{ccpnos2}, using the {\it dynamical} constant-coverage ensemble, the spinodal point was identified as the point where the condition $dp_{CO}/d\theta_{CO}\equiv0$ is satisfied.
 Also, at this point, a critical distribution of droplets has been found.
 The results obtained with this method and with lattice sizes up to $L=2048$ were the $p_{sp}=0.52670\pm0.00005$ and the spinodal $CO$-coverage $\theta_{sp}=0.091\pm0.001$.